 12.3.2 If the error is made by VEC, this edit will not count against 1.8.3

 13.1 You can get a penalty either in race from the Live Stewards or after the race in the incident review.

 13.1.1 Penalties in the incident review will be executed in the next race.

-13.1.2 These penalties will be applied to your car by race stewards during the first 10 laps of the next race.
+13.1.2 These penalties will be applied to your car by the game during the first hour of the next race.